Breword/tmux/Formats.md

 ### Trimming and padding

 Format variables may be trimmed or padded to size.
 The `=` modifier trims and the `p` modifier pads.
-They both take at least one argument which is the width -- a positive width means to trim on the left or pad on the right and a negative the opposite:
+They both take at least one argument, the width -- a positive width means to trim on the left or pad on the right and a negative the
+opposite:

 ~~~~
 $ tmux set @v "foobar"